LorenzoCorbella74/my-gen/README.md

 gemini "Based on the AGENTS.md file in this project, create a .gen script that sets up a Node.js Express API with MongoDB integration"

 # Reference existing templates with fresh cache
-gemini "Use 'gen --list --refresh' to get the latest templates and create a new template for Vue.js projects"
+gemini "Use 'gen --list --force' to get the latest templates and create a new template for Vue.js projects"
 ```

 ### Using with Other AI Tools